Coleraines13/atlas-unity/README.md

 A design for your business card.

-Instructions

-Open Unity3D and create a new project.
+1. Open Unity3D and create a new project.

-Import the Vuforia package into your project.
+2. Import the Vuforia package into your project.

-Set up Vuforia by adding a license key from your Vuforia Developer Account.
+3. Set up Vuforia by adding a license key from your Vuforia Developer Account.

-Design your business card in Unity using UI elements and 3D models.
+4. Design your business card in Unity using UI elements and 3D models.

-Integrate Vuforia's image target tracking to overlay your business card in AR.
+4. Integrate Vuforia's image target tracking to overlay your business card in AR.

-Add interactive elements like buttons for contact information or links to social media.
+5. Add interactive elements like buttons for contact information or links to social media.

-Test the AR business card on supported devices.
+6. Test the AR business card on supported devices.

 Additional Notes